Back to Blog

 Skip flood protection for WireGuard traffic to ensure smooth connectivity:

-ROUTEROSRAW Table Rules
+RAW Table Rules routeros

 # IPv4: Skip flood protection for WireGuard